mfkiwl/rk-open-docs/Dept3/Linux/Socs/RV1126_RV1109/Rockchip_RV1126_RV1109_Linux_SDK_Release_Note/Rockchip_RV1126_RV1109_Linux_SDK_V1.0.0_20200616_EN.md

 ## 1 Overview

 This SDK is based on Buildroot 2018.02-rc3, with kernel 4.19 and U-boot v2017.09.
 It is suitable for RV1126/RV1109 EVB development boards and all other Linux products developed based on it.

+The development kit is applicable to but not limited to Smart IPC/Smart Gate/Smart Doorbell/Smart USB camera and other products.
+It provides flexible interface to to meet customers' customized requirements.

 For detailed functions debugging and interface introductions, please refer to the documents under the project's docs/ directory.

-## 2 How to Get the SDK
+## 2 How to get the SDK

 SDK is released by Rockchip server.
 Please refer to [Chapter 3 Software Development Guide](## 3 Software Development Guide) to build a development environment.

-**The way to get the SDK source code from Rockchip code server:**
+### 2.1 How to get RV1126/RV1109 Linux SDK

+#### Getting from Rockchip source code repositories

 To get RV1126/RV1109 Linux SDK software package, customers need an account to access the source code repository provided by Rockchip.
 In order to be able to obtain code synchronization, please provide SSH public key for server authentication and authorization when apply for SDK from Rockchip technical window.
 About Rockchip server SSH public key authorization, please refer to [Chapter 5 SSH  Public Key Operation Introduction](## 5 Public Key Operation Introduction).